YotaStamos-FinReg/yotastamos-finreg.github.io/readme.md

-## Yota Stamos: Regulatory & Credit Risk Reports Platfotm
+## Yota Stamos: Regulatory & Credit Risk Reports

 - 👋 Hi, I am a former banker and Senior Risk Officer with extensive experience in the banking sector.
 I am part of the founding team building this Platform for Regulatory & Credit Risk Reports<br><br>